M270 Multiple Launch Rocket System: Background

 In the early 1970s, the Soviet Union had a clear advantage over U.S. and NATO forces in terms of rocket artillery.
-Soviet tactics of bombardment by large numbers of truck-mounted multiple rocket launchers (MRLs), such as the BM-21, would saturate a target area with thousands of rockets, ensuring some would hit specific targets while delivering a psychological impact.
-By contrast, U.S. artillerists favored cannon artillery for its relative accuracy and ammunition conservation over "area fire" rockets, and as a result were left with only a small amount of World War II vintage rocket artillery.
+Soviet doctrine dictated large-scale bombardment of a target area with large numbers of truck-mounted multiple rocket launchers (MRLs), such as the BM-21 "Grad".
+By contrast, U.S. artillerists favored conventional large-caliber artillery for its relative accuracy and logistical efficiency.
+As a result, U.S. rocket artillery was limited to the remaining stock of World War II-era systems.

-This mindset began to change following the 1973 Yom Kippur War, which saw high loss rates, especially from rear-area weapons like surface-to-air missiles (SAMs), as well as the effective Israeli tactic of hitting such sites with MRLs.
-This combined with the realization that such an experience would happen on a larger scale in the event of war in Europe.
-It would be used to engage enemy air defenses and for counterbattery fire, freeing cannon units to provide close support for ground forces.
+This mindset began to change following the 1973 Yom Kippur War, which saw heavy casualties, especially from rear-area weapons like surface-to-air missiles (SAMs).
+Israel effectively employed rocket artillery against these targets.
+The United States predicted that this requirement would persist in the event of a war in Europe.
+Thus, the need had arisen for a system that could engage enemy air defenses and provide counter-battery fire, freeing large-caliber artillery units to provide call-for-fire artillery support for ground forces.

-The MLRS was conceived as the General Support Rocket System (GSRS).
+The MLRS was initially conceived as the General Support Rocket System (GSRS).
 In December 1975, the U.S. Army Missile Command issued a request for proposal to industry to assist in determining the best technical approach for the GSRS.
 In March 1976, the Army awarded contracts to Boeing, Emerson Electric, Martin Marietta, Northrop and Vought to explore the concept definition of the GSRS.
 In September 1977, Boeing Aerospace and Vought were awarded contracts to develop prototypes of the GSRS.

 In 1978, the U.S. Army Aviation and Missile Command made changes to the program so that the GSRS could be manufactured in Europe.
 This was to allow European nations, who had been independently pursuing their own MLRS programs, to buy in to the program.
 In July 1979, the United States, West Germany, France and the United Kingdom signed a memorandum of understanding for joint development and production of GSRS.
-In November 1979, GSRS was accordingly redesignated the Multiple Launch Rocket System.
+In November 1979, GSRS was accordingly redesignated the multiple launch rocket system.
 Both competitors delivered three MLRS prototypes to the Army.

 The Army evaluated the MLRS prototypes from December 1979 – February 1980.
-The Army selected the Vought system in May 1980.
-Vought began low-rate initial production in early 1982.
-The first production models were delivered in August 1982.
-The first units were delivered to the 1st Infantry Division in early 1983.
-The first operational M270 battery was formed in March 1983, and the first unit was sent to West Germany that September.
+In May 1980, the Army selected the Vought system.
+In early 1982, Vought began low-rate initial production.
+In August 1982, the first production models were delivered.
+In early 1983, the first units were delivered to the 1st Infantry Division.
+In March 1983, the first operational M270 battery was formed.
+In September 1983, the first unit was sent to West Germany.

 European nations produced 287 MLRS systems, with the first being delivered in 1989.
-Some 1,300 M270 systems have been manufactured in the United States and in Western Europe, along with more than 700,000 rockets.
+Some 1,300 M270 systems have been manufactured in the United States and in Western Europe to date, along with more than 700,000 rockets of all kinds, including over 70,000 GMLRS guided munitions as of March 2024.